andrewselvarajah/chatApp/README.md

 # chatApp
-Chat APP using MERN with firebase
+Chat APP using MERN.
+Code in master branch